 The three-day #UnmaskingCville event took place June 21-23, 2018.
 It offered a safe space for candid and solution-centered dialogue about racism, led entirely by Charlottesville youth and young adults.

 Part I – Connect + Film: 6/21/18, 6:30-8:30 p.m.

 PVCC Main Building

-Participants will meet, talk, and connect over dinner.
-They’ll also attend a film screening hosted by Enjoli Moon, founder of the Afrikana Independent Film Festival and assistant film curator at VCU’s Institute for Contemporary Art.
-Small group conversation and a talk-back session will follow the film.
+Participants meet, talk, and connect over dinner.
+They also attended a film screening hosted by Enjoli Moon, founder of the Afrikana Independent Film Festival and assistant film curator at VCU’s Institute for Contemporary Art.
+Small group conversation and a talk-back session followed the film.